-The WCB outflow region, the slope of the warm front, the isolated convective structures and the dry air mass are well reproduced by REF with reflectivity values similar to those observed (Fig. 2b).
-The 2 PVU contour shows the PV tongue between $37^{\circ}-38^{\circ}$ W which penetrates the troposphere down to $z\approx8$ km.
-It also reveals a tropopause fold west of 40° W reaching $z\approx6$ km, which covers the upper part of the dry air mass.
-Note the spots of negative PV at the tropopause in the eastern part
+The WCB outflow region, the slope of the warm front, the isolated convective structures and the dry air mass are well reproduced by REF, with reflectivity values similar to those observed (Fig. 2b).
+The 2 PVU contour shows the PV tongue between $37-38^{\circ}$ W, which penetrates the troposphere down to $z \approx 8$ km.
+It also reveals a tropopause fold west of 40° W, reaching $z \approx 6$ km, which covers the upper part of the dry air mass.
+Note the spots of negative PV at the tropopause in the eastern part of the domain.
+In NODIA, the vertical structures are spotential of the spotential structures are spotential to the spotential structure.

-- of the domain.
-In NODIA, the vertical structure of reflectivity shows higher values around the melting level and mid levels compared to the RASTA observation and REF (Fig. 2c).
+ture of reflectivity shows higher values around the melting level and mid levels compared to the RASTA observation and REF (Fig. 2c).
 This can be explained by higher contents of frozen hydrometeors (graupel and snow at the melting level and mid levels, respectively) due to the cut-off of diabatic heating from cloud processes.
 The upper levels are also impacted.
-The level of the cloud top in the eastern part does not exceed ≈7 km altitude while it is higher than z=8 km in the observation and REF.
+The level of the cloud top in the eastern part does not exceed \approx 7 km altitude, while it is higher than z = 8 km in the observation and REF.
 Moreover, the tropopause fold and the PV tongue are shifted eastward compared to those simulated in REF.
 Finally, the dry air mass is not reproduced in NODIA.
-This can be explained by a lower - evaporation of frozen hydrometeors under the warm slope due to the cut-off of diabatic cooling from cloud processes.
+This can be explained by a lower evaporation of frozen hydrometeors under the warm slope due to the cut-off of diabatic cooling from cloud processes.

-The vertical structure of the horizontal wind speed measured by RASTA shows in part the jet stream with values greater than 25 m s-1 above z≈7 km (in yellow in Fig. 3a).
+The vertical structure of the horizontal wind speed measured by RASTA shows, in part, the jet stream with values greater than 25 m s-1 above $z \approx 7$ km (in yellow in Fig. 3a).
 Local peaks of 40 m s-1 are measured in the upper levels (in red).
 The horizontal wind speed decreases below.
-It is quite homogeneous in the middle and low levels (around 10 m s-1) except in the eastern part of the domain where it reaches 20 m s-1 between 2 and 6 km altitude.
-Horizontal wind speeds greater than 25 m s-1 below z=2 km around 42° W and 39° W show the presence of a low-level jet along the Greenland coast.
-The low-level jet likely corresponds to the cold conveyor belt with possible orographic influence.
+It is quite homogeneous in the middle and low levels (around 10 m s-1), except in the eastern part of the domain where it reaches 20 m s-1 between 2 and 6 km altitude.
+Horizontal wind speeds greater than 25 m s-1 below z = 2 km around 42 and 39° W show the presence of a low-level jet along the Greenland coast.
+The low-level jet likely corresponds to the cold conveyor belt, with possible orographic influence.